dflib/dflib/UPGRADE.md

 ## 2.0.0

+* [dflib #421](https://github.com/dflib/dflib/issues/421): `RowSet.expand(..)` pair of methods became "non-terminal",
+so it no longer returns a `DataFrame`, but rather returns a `RowSet`.
+As a result you may get a compilation error.
+You will need to rewrite this code as `rs.expand(..).merge()`.
+While doing that, note that you will now have extra capabilities.
+E.g. you can pass column transformation expressions to the `merge(..)` method, potentially simplifying your code.

 * [dflib #433](https://github.com/dflib/dflib/issues/433): Primitive value mappers (e.g. `IntValueMapper`)
 now consistently handle nulls and default object-to-primitive conversions.
 The old conversion methods were deprecated with proper notes in Javadocs.
 However, internally DFLib switched to the new methods for a number of operations.